Lomita, California: Government and infrastructure

 The United States Postal Service Lomita Post Office is located at 25131 Narbonne Avenue.

 Politics

-The city of Lomita supported the Republican candidates for president in 1984 and 1988, but has since become a predominantly Democratic city in more recent years.
+The city of Lomita supported the Republican candidates for president in 1984 and 1988, but has since become a predominantly Democratic city.

 The city of Lomita has supported the Democratic candidate in the past seven consecutive presidential elections.
-In the eight presidential elections since 1988, the percentage of the vote received by the Democrat has increased from the previous election.
+In every presidential elections since 1984, with the exception of 2024, the percentage of the vote received by the Democrat has increased from the previous election.